shravani-kontham/Digital-Electronics-Internship/README.md

 # 1. 2x1 Multiplexer using IC's - 7404,7408 and 7432
 The 2x1 is a fundamental circuit which is also known 2-to-1 multiplexer that are used to choose one signal from two inputs and transmits it to the output.
 The 2x1 mux has two input lines, one output line, and a single selection line.
 It has various applications in digital systems such as in microprocessor it is used to select between two different data sources or between two different instructions.
+Applications of 2×1 Multiplexer:

+• Data selection between two input signals

+ Used in function generation (implementing logic functions)

+• Applied in CPU/ALU design for operand selection

+• Helps in switching between control or data signals

+• Used in time-multiplexed systems (sharing single line for multiple signals)

+• Useful in test/debug circuits to switch test inputs

+• In arithmetic circuits to select between add/subtract modes

+• Used in signal routing and control systems

-# • Circuit Diagram
+#  Circuit Diagram
 ![WhatsApp Image 2025-05-27 at 21 16 15_218591b0](https://github.com/user-attachments/assets/3237623e-8388-414b-95bc-30eeb7a2670d)
 ![2X1 multiplexer](https://github.com/user-attachments/assets/41cb0903-4c34-4dc9-9eba-0021ce40fb96)

-# • 2X1 Multiplexer pin-to-pin Connection Table
+#  2X1 Multiplexer pin-to-pin Connection Table
 | Function        | Input Source       | 74HC04 (NOT)   | 74HC08 (AND)           | 74HC32 (OR)       | Output/Note   |
 | --------------- | ------------------ | -------------- | ---------------------- | ----------------- | ------------- |
 | Select Line (S) | DIP Switch         | Pin 1 (input)  | Pin 4 (S input direct) |         NC          |   NC            |